Franklin McMahon: Corporate and industrial

 McMahon also created artwork for corporations and businesses.
 A series of decorative plates which he designed with Chicago themes for Continental Illinois National Bank (1972–1982) were given out as premiums at that time.
-They have since become collectors items, and are still traded on eBay.
+They have since become collector's items, and are still traded on eBay.
 He did other work for Continental, and also had commercial commissions for McDonald's Corporation, International Harvester, Marshall Field & Company and Borg-Warner, among others.
 He had been heard to say that his work for Continental put several of his children through college.

 Film productions

 Franklin and wife, Irene, formed a film distribution company called Rocinante Sight & Sound.
 They produced several award-winning documentary films, some of which were shown on television (CBS and PBS) for a number of years.

 The Chicago Film Archives, a non-profit regional film archive, houses and manages the Franklin McMahon Collection.
-The collection contains audio reels and films made by Franklin McMahon between the years 1965-1998.
+The collection contains audio reels and films made by Franklin McMahon between the years 1965–1998.